ryanmitchener/web-build/README.md

 Tasks will run concurrently and should be considered completely isolated.
 For this reason, you should not have two tasks that manipulate the same files.

-Tasks are made up of two properties: `globs` and `actions`.
+Tasks are made up of three properties: `globs`, `actions`, and `targets`.
 The `globs` property is an array of strings while the `actions` property is an array of action objects.
+The `targets` property is an array of strings that allows specification of a target for the task to run.
+By default, all targets will run a task.
+If the `targets` property is specified, a task will only run if the current build target (or one of its dependencies) exists in the provided array of targets.

 #### Globs